zioproto/horizon/doc/source/topics/settings.rst

 The ``enable_scheduler_hints`` setting specifies whether or not Scheduler Hints can be provided when launching an instance.

+The ``disable_volume_creation`` setting allows you to disable the option of creating a volume in the workflow for image and instance snapshot sources.

 The ``disable_image`` setting disables Images as a valid boot source for launching instances.
 Image sources won't show up in the Launch Instance modal.